Have you heard about Semrush Organic Research Tool?

-Top Pages List:
+Top Pages List

 So, by analyzing the On-page SEO of that particular link, you can more get SEO ideas to implement on your website.

-Top Subdomains list:
+Top Subdomains List

-Main Organic Competitors List:
+Main Organic Competitors List

 And the SE keywords indicate the number of keywords for which the competitor website is ranking within the top 100 search results.

-Competitive Positioning Map:
+Competitive Positioning Map

 Next, we will move on to the Positions section.

 This section will contain all data related to search engine positions.
 So, if you are looking for the search engine position of each page manually, it is a complicated task.
 It is a time-consuming task.
-I will suggest you to use the data available in this section.
+I will suggest you use the data available in this section.

 Let see that when I come to the Organic Search Positions table a little later.

-Traffic & Keywords Trend:
+Traffic & Keywords Trend

-Organic Search Positions Table:
+Organic Search Positions Table

 - Keyword: It is the organic keyword for which the website has been ranked.

-- Position: The position in the search engine result page, at which the website has been ranked at.
+- Position: The position in the search engine result page at which the website has been ranked at.

 - Volume: The total volume of searches, this particular keyword is getting into the search engine.

 - KD%: The Keyword Difficulty percentage is a metric that shows how difficult it is to rank high for a particular keyword.
-The higher the percentage, the more difficult it is to rank high.
+The higher the ratio, the more difficult it is to rank high.

 - CPC (USD): This indicates the average Cost Per Click for the given keyword.
 This is taken from Google Adwords.

-- URL: The page in the analyzed website, that is ranking for this keyword.
+- URL: The page in the analyzed website that is ranking for this keyword.